What Is The Blended Training Approach?

 Online assessments provide you with an approach with which you can test and share feedback instantaneously.
 You can randomize the questions, have different set of questions for different profiles, and decide which ones should be formative/summative.

 As I had mentioned earlier in this article, crafting the right blended training program design is both art and science.
 I hope the toolkit, the tips, and the best practices outlined here provide you the required ammunition to create highly effective blended training program designs.
-If you need any further assistance, do contact me at firstname.lastname@example.org.
+Check out our award-winning solutions and approaches to enhance the impact of your corporate training by booking a free demo/consultation, or you can write to me directly at firstname.lastname@example.org.